agda/agda/doc/user-manual/language/pragmas.lagda.rst

 which passes termination-checking.

-This translation only works for fully-applied constructors at the root of a function defintion's right-hand side.
+This translation only works for fully-applied constructors at the root of a function definition's right-hand side.

 .. _non_covering-pragma: